School's in Session!

 E-scooters refer to the kick-style electric scooters that are operated by scooter rental service providers as well as available for personal ownership.
 While e-scooters are not human-powered, and therefore not an active transportation mode, they are a micromobility option that has become popular in large cities.
 E-scooters present a potential solution to first mile/last mile transportation problem associated with public transit as well as an alternative to bicycles.

 E-Scooters are not allowed to operate on City property or within the public right-of-way (i.e. City streets, sidewalks or trails).
-The MTO is undertaking a 5-year pilot program allowing municipalities to establish by-laws to allow e-scooters on a trial basis to assess viability of potential broader future legislation.
+The MTO is undertaking a 5-year pilot program (January 1, 2020 to November 27, 2024) allowing municipalities to establish by-laws to allow e-scooters on a trial basis to assess viability of potential broader future legislation.
 The City is not participating in this pilot program; however, staff are closely monitoring trends within the micromobility space.